An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 Always press Enter and do not insert any password when asked.

-and finally send the RSA public key to the cluster, into the file authorized_keys
+and finally send the public key to the cluster, into the file authorized_keys

 Folders and files follow a tree-like structure